Drug Diversion Unit

 Since 2011 the state of Vermont has participated in Drug Take Back Days.
 This Bi-annual event is focused on collecting unused or unwanted prescription medications.
 A number of law enforcement agencies host collection sites.
 Anyone can drop off prescription medications at any site, no questions asked.
 This collection and disposal is free of charge.
 Please no sharps or liquids.

-In 2012 3,405 lbs of prescription medications were collected throughout Vermont.
+Since 2012 12,568.4 pounds of prescription medications have been collected throughout Vermont.

 Click here for a list of agencies that offer drug disposal throughout the year for your convenience.